“Barbie” as Other

 It’s not surprising, then, as Time reported recently, that until BARBIE “only 33% of the top 100 grossing films in 2022 featured female protagonists… and many of those movies slotted into the sorts of genres that typically cater to men: The Woman King is a historical action epic that happens to star women; Everything Everywhere All at Once is a multiversal movie stuffed with fight scenes that happens to center a mother and daughter; Scream 6 is a sequel to a classic horror flick.”

-Why is “Barbie” making so much money at the box office?
+Why did “Barbie” make so much money at the box office?
 Maybe it has something to do with the fact that despite her white bread beginnings, the doll has been welcomed by so many different demographics, who used their imaginations to make her theirs.
 But maybe, also, it’s because “centering” the perspective of girls and women is less of a “specialty” market than Hollywood has imagined.
-After all, we do hold up half the sky.

 Barbie, like The Second Sex is not “just” a book “about women,” is not “just” about “girl culture.”
 Few books and films about girls and women are—because girls and women live in a world with boys and men, and a system based on gender difference touches us all, even (perhaps especially) those who reject it.
 The genius of Barbie was to recognize this—it’s why so many men (especially younger men) are surprised to find out how much they enjoy it—and to make it a central part of the plot.
 It’s not so much a film about Barbie, but a film about gender and its discontents—some serious, some hilarious, many both.